unicorn-engine/unicorn-engine.github.io/download.md

 The latest version of the source code can be retrieved at our [Git repository](https://github.com/unicorn-engine/unicorn).

+Grab the latest dev build artifacts from [Github Action](https://github.com/unicorn-engine/unicorn/actions/workflows/build-uc2.yml) by picking any latest successful run and navigate to artifacts.

 ---

 ### Source archive <img src="/images/tgz.png" height="28" width="28"> <img src="/images/zip.png" height="32" width="32">